The Price of Free and Fair Elections: Production

 The episode was written by Shonda Rhimes and directed by executive producer Tom Verica.
 The episode featured the songs "The Light" and "Papa Was a Rollin' Stone".
-The episode was the last for series regular Columbus Short as Harrison Wright after it was later announced that the actor would not return for the show's fourth season due to personal reasons.
+The episode was the last for series regular Columbus Short as Harrison Wright after it was later announced that the actor would not return for the show's fourth season for personal reasons.
 As such, many critics and fans speculated about the character's fate after Harrison saw himself in a situation where he was pointed a gun at.

 The season finale was supposed to be episode 22, however due to the show's lead Kerry Washington's pregnancy, ABC trimmed the episode count by four episodes, to 18 episodes.
 Filming for the episode began on March 13, 2014, and ended on March 27, 2014.
 Information about the episode was kept under wraps.
 During filming the cast and crew were not allowed to take pictures and upload them on social media such as Twitter.